moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

    (use 2-finger drag on a trackpad)

  - Use middle-mouse click to centre on an atom
-    (use Option-click on a trackpad on a Mac)
+    (use Option-click on a trackpad on a Mac, or Alt-click on a trackpad on a Windows)

- - To pan the view, use middle-mouse click and drag (use Shift Option click and drag on a trackpad on a Mac)
+ - To pan the view, use middle-mouse click and drag (use Shift Option click and drag on a trackpad on a Mac, or Shift Alt click and drag on a trackpad on a Windows)

 You can change the speed that moving the mouse spins the view: